jming422/ydnc-time/README.md

 - Expensive.
 Using the software _at all_ required a subscription.
 - Unnecessary.
 I only used this software on one computer; why was it even on the cloud?

 So, after a friend suggested the idea that I write my own minimalist version, I decided to do just that!
 And `ydnc-time` was born as an opinionated, cloudless, and _fast_ alternative for my own time tracking.
+I may or may not stick to the original "minimal" part though; only time will tell about that one.

 Maybe someday I'll think of other stuff YDNC for and make some of those apps too :)